Towns & Places:

 Little Jerusalem Badlands State Park

 It was named for Governor John P. St. John, who served from 1879 to 1883.
-However, it was renamed Logan County in 1887 in honor of the late Union General John A. Logan.
+However, it was renamed Logan County in 1887 to honor the late Union General John A. Logan.
 This came about after Governor St. John lost favor with the Republican Party after he left it to become the leader of the Prohibitionists.

 The county’s landscape included level plains with a very small portion that is rough and bluffy.
 The north fork of the Smoky Hill River entered the northwest and flowed southeast for some distance before uniting with the south fork, flowing southeast into Gove County.
 Twin Butte, Turkey, and Hackberry Creeks were important tributaries.